nullfx/NullFX-Windows-Service-Editor/README.md

 # NullFX Windows Service Editor

-The NullFX Windows Service Editor is a utility that allows applications to be installed or uninstalled as windows services.
+The NullFX Windows Service Editor is an app that facilitates the simple installation and removal of windows services.

-Applications it registers need to implement windows service apis, either the [standard Win32](https://docs.microsoft.com/en-us/windows/win32/api/winsvc/nc-winsvc-lpservice_main_functionw) functions or the .net [ServiceBase](https://docs.microsoft.com/en-us/dotnet/api/system.serviceprocess.servicebase?view=dotnet-plat-ext-5.0) base class.
-Executables containing these implementations will be able to register services using this utility.
+The applications that this utility can register as a windows service need to either implement [standard Win32](https://docs.microsoft.com/en-us/windows/win32/api/winsvc/nc-winsvc-lpservice_main_functionw) windows service apis or the .net [ServiceBase](https://docs.microsoft.com/en-us/dotnet/api/system.serviceprocess.servicebase?view=dotnet-plat-ext-5.0) base class.
+While this utility can technically register any executable as a windows service, that service will not be able to respond to the service `Start` and `Stop` commands unless these API's are implemented in the executable.

+Future releases will provide a Service Host (similar concept as `svchost.exe`) style application that can be configured to launch and terminate applications that do not implement the Win32 windows service API's or .net ServiceBase class allowing stand alone command line applications to run as services without any modifications.

-## Installing An Application as a service
+## Installing an application to run as a service

 To install an application as a service: